 Also, it creates its own WiFi network to broadcast the image to your iOS or Android device.

 Continue Reading 4UCam 8909 WiFi Review

 Best Hitch Camera

-Backing up your tow vehicle so that the hitch ball is directly in line with the trailer hitch is not such an easy task when your vehicle doesn't have an integrated trailer backup camera and you don't have a helper.
+Backing up to connect to your trailer is not such an easy task when your vehicle doesn't have an integrated trailer backup camera and you don't have a helper.

 It has one job and one job only - to help you line up your tow vehicle's hitch ball with your trailer so that you can easily hitch up for towing.